Auli3/PI-2---Datathon---Henry/README.md

 As I need to see wich features have the best correlation with my target label, I make use of the library seaborn and it's correlation heatmap.

+Surpringsily the cardinal points that I had created didn´t had much correlation with the target label, so I decided the best was not to use them, as it would have created unnecesary noise in the prediction.

-I'll be using a Logistic Regression model to predict my target label.
+I'll be using a Logistic Regression model to predict my target label, since I think it's more reliable when it comes to not overfit unlike a Decision Tree.

-Once the model is trained with my features and target label, I need it to make predictions with new data, so for that I import as a pandas dataframe another .csv file.
+Once the model is trained with my features and target label, I need it to make predictions with new data, so for that I import as a pandas dataframe the properties_colombia_test.csv file.

 And finally, I save the predictions my model did in a .csv file.